 Halo 5: Guardians

-Developer 343 Studios has done a lot to support the game since its 2015 launch, rotating new game modes constantly and offering rewards through REQ packs.
-It’s a Halo game through-and-through, just one that has evolved from the series’ roots to be one of the best shooters around.
+Since the launch of Developer 343 Studios in 2015, the company has taken huge strides to support the game by providing rewards through REQ packs and constantly rotating new game modes.
+It’s a Halo game through-and-through, but more than that, it’s a game that has evolved from the series’ roots to be one of the best shooters around.

 - The best Google Stadia games to play right now